Dusky eagle-owl: Description

+A dusky eagle-owl in Keoladeo National Park, Bharatpur, India.

 The dusky eagle-owl is a large greyish-brown owl with prominent ear tufts.
 Its underparts are greyish white with some dark brown streaks, and its dark brown wings have some whitish streaks.
 K. c. klossii is similar to the nominate subspecies but much darker and with no obvious whitish markings on wings and scapulars.
 Wings are 380–435 mm, and tail is 187–224 mm.

 Distribution and habitat

 The dusky eagle-owl occurs from Pakistan, India, Nepal and Bangladesh to Myanmar, Thailand, Malaysia into China.

 In Peninsular Malaysia, it has been recorded in oil palm plantations during surveys carried out between autumn 2009 and 2010 in the states of Selangor, Perak, Pahang and Negeri Sembilan.

 It inhabits forests, wooded wetlands, agricultural areas with scattered groves and trees, and roadside avenues with old large trees.